Below are a list of the best practices to help protect you and your ETN Online Wallets.

 Make sure that you use a strong password for your email account and if available set up 2 factor authentication (2FA) which could be adding a secondary email address, adding a PIN number, linking to an authenticator app such as Google Authenticator etc. This adds another level of security to your account and will help prevent other people being able to access your account maliciously.
 Ensure that the password you use to protect your email account is unique and has never been used by you anywhere else (see note below about using the same password on multiple sites).

-When creating/editing your Electroneum account we require multiple levels of security information to help protect your account.
+When creating/editing your ETN Online Wallet we require multiple levels of security information to help protect your account.
 You will be taken through step by step.
 It is very important that when creating/editing your account you use a strong unique password that you don’t use anywhere else.
 Many websites and service providers have been hacked in the past and users details, which may contain your information, have been shared online.
 If you use the same password as you did with one of those accounts then people may be able to access your account with this leaked information.

-What is an offline wallet?
+What is a paper/offline wallet?

 Each key has a specific purpose:

-An offline wallet is a wallet that has been generated without the keys being stored anywhere on the internet (hence “offline”).
+A paper/offline wallet is a wallet that has been generated without the keys being stored anywhere on the internet (hence “offline”).
 You can even run the offline wallet software from a usb stick on a PC or Laptop that is not connected to the internet.

-Why use an offline wallet?
+Why use a paper/offline wallet?

-How to Create an offline wallet?
+How to create an offline wallet?

 To create an offline wallet, follow these steps: